304NotModified/Fody.Stamp/README.md

 - `%branch%` is replaced with the branch name of the repository
 - `%haschanges%` is replaced with the string "HasChanges" if the repository is dirty, else a blank string

+> NOTE: if you already have an AssemblyInformationalVersion attribute and it doesn't use replacement tokens, it will not be modified at all.

 ## Icon

 <a href="http://thenounproject.com/noun/stamp/#icon-No8787" target="_blank">Stamp</a> designed by <a href="http://thenounproject.com/rohithdezinr" target="_blank">Rohith M S</a> from The Noun Project